0x4554/ProjectX/README.md

 # ProjectX
 All rights reserved for the ProjectX team.
-Another amazing work made by the ProjectX team.
+Another legendary work made by the ProjectX team.
 Team includes:
-Eliran Toledano, Tal Gross, Katya Yakovlev, Lana Krikhely
+Eliran Toledano (The Complainer), Tal Gross(The Gay), Katya Yakovlev(The Eater), Lana Krikhely(The Angry).